zkayyali812/pipeline-samples/acm-deploy/README.md

 Currently this Pipeline is installed onto the `Collective` cluster, in the `managed-services` namespace.

+It is recommended to read the [HyperShift getting started](https://hypershift-docs.netlify.app/getting-started/) before using this Pipeline.

 The Pipeline currently takes into account the following parameters -

 1. **ClusterPoolNamespace**: On the cluster the pipeline is installed in, this is the name of the namespace of the clusterpool to use.